-Beyond financial and commercialization support, national and international platforms, exhibitions, and competitions play a crucial role in promoting grassroots innovations.
-These events offer exposure and recognition, allowing innovators to scale their solutions while attracting potential collaborators

-Agro-innovations driven grassroots efforts hold immense potential to transform Indian agriculture and rural economies. integrating traditional By knowledge with scientific advancements, empowering local innovators, and ensuring market access, we can create a sustainable agricultural ecosystem that benefits farmers, consumers, and the environment alike.
+Despite their potential, grassroots innovations often face significant barriers to commercialization.
+To address these issues, business support development commercialization support, national and international platforms, exhibitions, and competitions play a crucial role in promoting grassroots innovations.
+These events offer exposure and recognition, allowing innovators to scale their solutions while attracting potential collaborators grassroots efforts hold immense potential to transform Indian agriculture and rural economies. integrating traditional By knowledge with scientific advancements, empowering local innovators, and ensuring market access, we can create a sustainable agricultural ecosystem that benefits farmers, consumers, and the environment alike.
 As we move forward, it is imperative to strengthen institutional support, expand funding opportunities, and enhance awareness farmers' grassroots innovations to build a resilient and sustainable agricultural future.